 The randomized survey experiment introduces exogenous variation in the perceived economic costs and health benefits of government-mandated NPIs during the coronavirus pandemic.
-It therefore sheds light on whether tradeoffs between perceived benefits and economic costs causally shape individual demand for these measures.
+It therefore sheds light on whether perceived tradeoffs causally shape individual demand for these measures.

-Throughout the experimental analysis we employ the following specification:
+We employ the following specification:

-$$Y_i = \beta_0 + \beta_1 T_i^{Cost} + \beta_2 T_i^{HighMort.} + \Theta' X_i + u_i \tag{1}$$ where the outcome variable of interest $Y_i$ , in a set of "first stage" regressions, stands for respondent i's perceived economic costs or the health benefits, respectively, of lockdown measures.
-In corresponding reduced form regressions, $Y_i$ denotes respondent i's preferred level of government intervention. $T_i^{Cost}$ is a dummy that takes the value one if respondent i is randomly assigned to the economic cost treatment group. $T_i^{HighMort.}$ is a dummy that takes value one (zero) if respondent i is randomly assigned to the high (low) mortality condition when choosing her individually preferred length of shutdown.
-We include a set of control variables $X_i$ , which increases our effective power and controls for minor imbalances across treatment arms.
+$$Y_i = \beta_0 + \beta_1 T_i^{Cost} + \beta_2 T_i^{HighMort.} + \Theta' X_i + u_i$$ (1)

+where the outcome variable of interest Y_i , in a set of first stage regressions, stands for respondent i's perceived economic costs or the health benefits, respectively, of lockdown measures.
+In corresponding reduced form regressions, Y_i denotes respondent i's preferred level of government intervention.
+T_i^{Cost} is a dummy that takes the value one if respondent i is randomly assigned to the economic cost treatment group. $T_i^{HighMort}$ is a dummy that takes value one (zero) if respondent i is randomly assigned to the high (low) mortality condition when choosing her individually preferred length of shutdown.
+We include a set of control variables X_i , which increases our effective power and controls for minor imbalances across treatment arms.11

 First-stage effect of the economic cost treatment Pre-treatment, almost all respondents over-estimate the negative effect of 1918 shutdown measures found in Correia et al. (2020) on the US economy in 1919 (see Appendix Figure E.4).
 The economic cost treatment, therefore, constitutes an information shock in the direction of lower expected costs of shutdown measures in 1918 for nearly the entire sample.
-In order to ensure monotonicity of the treatment effect, we restrict our working sample for the causal analysis to
+In order to ensure monotonicity of the treatment effect, we restrict our working sample for the causal analysis to those 94% of respondents for whom the treatment information does not constitute a negative update about the economic impact of a lockdown.
+All results are qualitatively and quantitatively similar using the full sample.12

-&lt;sup>11The vector $X_i$ includes controls for the high mortality treatment, gender, prior belief about the costs of an extended lockdown in 1918, census region of residence, six age groups, the presence of children in the household, log household income, educational attainment, employment status in January 2020, and political orientation (Democrat, Republican, Independent or "other").
+$^{^{11}}$ The vector X_i includes controls for, gender, prior belief about the costs of an extended lockdown in 1918, census region of residence, six age groups, the presence of children in the household, log household income, educational attainment, employment status in January 2020, and political orientation (Democrat, Republican, Independent or "other").
 Our results are not sensitive to these control variables.